Serkalem-negusse1/Flower_Classification_Stacking/README.md

 ## Next Steps

-To further enhance this project, you can consider:
+To further enhance this project, you can consider:-
 * Experimenting with different meta-models (e.g., GradientBoosting or Neural Networks).
 * Adding more diverse base models (e.g., Naive Bayes, XGBoost).
 * Applying the stacking technique to other complex real-world datasets.